Sharon Bala is trapped on a rock in the cold north Atlantic. Please send mangoes.

 Her bestselling debut novel, The Boat People, won the 2019 Harper Lee Prize for Legal Fiction and the 2020 Newfoundland & Labrador Book Award, was a finalist for Canada Reads 2018, the 2018 Amazon Canada First Novel Award, the 2019 Margaret and John Savage First Book Award, and the 2019 Thomas Raddall Atlantic Fiction Award, and was longlisted for the Aspen Words Literary Prize 2019 and the International DUBLIN Literary Award 2020.

 Published in January 2018, it is available worldwide with translations in French, German, Arabic, and Turkish.
 The unpublished manuscript won the Percy Janes First Novel Award (May 2015) and was short listed for the Fresh Fish Award (October 2015).
-She’s currently writing a second novel and her first play.
+Her second novel will be published by McClelland & Stewart in January 2026.

 In 2017, Sharon won the Journey Prize and had a second story long-listed in the anthology.
 A three-time recipient of Newfoundland and Labrador's Arts and Letters award, she has stories published in Hazlitt, Grain, Maisonneuve, The Dalhousie Review, Riddle Fence, Room, Prism international, The New Quarterly, and in an anthology called Racket: New Writing From Newfoundland (Breakwater Books, Fall 2015).
-Her non-fiction has been published in Maclean’s Magazine and The Globe & Mail.
+She is currently the Creative Non-Fiction Editor at Riddle Fence, where she has previously published arts critique.
+Her essays have been published in Maclean’s Magazine and The Globe & Mail.

 Sharon holds a BA (Honours) in Psychology and History from Queen’s University and an MA in History from the University of Toronto.
 She lives on the island of Ktaqmkuk (Newfoundland), which is the unceded, traditional territory of the Beothuk and the Mi'kmaq, with her husband, the mathemagician Tom Baird.